 Eugene's current climate-related research includes both basic research on climate change and impacts of climate change.
 Basic research centers on how the features of the earth surface influence turbulent flow and exchange processes that influence surface momentum, energy, and moisture fluxes.
 Research on climate-change impacts includes assessing the interactive roles of climate and land-manager choices on land-use/land-cover change in agricultural area, development and evaluation of downscaling tools for near-surface flow and impacts of climate change on wind power, evaluating effects of climate changes on Midwest agroecosystems using a climate-crop coupled model, and assessment of variability and trends in lowa climate data on pavement performance by use of a mechanistic-empirical pavement design model.
 The land-use/land-cover project uses SWAT (Soil and Water Assessment Tool) to simulate stream flow in large complex watersheds in agricultural areas under current and future scenario climates.
-Changes in surface wind speed and wind power over the 20th and 21st Centuries are explored through use of crop selection on carbon uptake and evapotranspiration over the Midwest during the growing season.
+Changes in surface wind speed and wind power over the 20th and 21st Centuries are explored through use of statistical downscaling and regional climate models.
+By coupling crop models with regional climate models we explore the impact of crop selection on carbon uptake and evapotranspiration over the Midwest during the growing season.
 Roadways in lowa have been designed under assumptions of average climate conditions that do not reflect actual climate variability or future climate change.
 Working with civil engineers we are using a standard pavement design model to explore expected changes in various roadway failure modes under actual variability and projected trends in climate over the next 60 years.